 - Legacy apps: 32-bit apps that won’t be supported in macOS versions higher than Mojave, and

-- Leftovers: supporting files left on your Mac after manual uninstallation of apps.
+- Leftovers (not available from the App Store): supporting files left on your Mac after manual uninstallation of apps.

 To uninstall an application completely, select a checkbox next to it and click Uninstall at the bottom of the window.
 You can remove any number of applications at a time.